Paul B. Benham III

 His finance practice has involved initial, primary and secondary public offerings of equity and debt securities, and of hybrid securities such as junior subordinated deferrable interest debentures, collateralized pollution control revenue bonds, subordinated trust preferred securities and leveraged and synthetic leases.
 He has also represented both lenders and borrowers in sophisticated, non-traditional, project financings.
 He represented the Arkansas State Highway Commission in the initial Arkansas GARVEE Bond Program, a unique combination of federal and state funds of more than $650 million for interstate highway repair and resurfacing.

 Arkansas-based Fortune 500 companies as well as the Arkansas banking industry call on Paul for government regulatory counsel, guidance and representation.
-In these matters, he has advised companies such as Entergy Arkansas, Regions Bank and Union Pacific Railroad Company.
+In these matters, he has advised companies such as Entergy Arkansas, Regions Bank and the largest Class One freight railroad in the country.

 - Represented a multi-jurisdictional national gas energy company before the Arkansas Public Service Commission with respect to its purchase of a natural gas distribution company.